Our Safeguarding Statement: "Horsmonden Primary School and all the personnel are committed to safeguarding and promoting the welfare of our children."

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 Schools and colleges form part of the wider safeguarding system for children.

-The Designated Safeguarding Lead at Horsmonden Primary School is Mrs Sharp - currently on Maternity Leave (Deputy Headteacher), and the Deputy Designated Safeguarding Lead is Mrs Thomas (Headteacher).
+The Designated Safeguarding Lead at Horsmonden Primary School is Mrs Hayley Sharp (Associate Headteacher) and the Deputy Designated Safeguarding Lead is Miss Elizabeth Dunn (Assistant Headteacher).
 Mrs Kate Hart Dyke is third in line.
 The Safeguarding Governor is Wendy Solesbury.

 Other information about the social networking sites children have access to can be found here.